This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Digital transformation of SMEs

-Regarding public schools’ reform in Romania and digital transformation, actions across this field focus around digital inclusion, upskilling of ICT competences and advanced digital skills to enable key emerging and breakthrough technologies and innovation in the public and private sector, as well as many others.
+Regarding public schools’ reform in Romania with digital transformation, actions across this field focus around digital inclusion, upskilling of ICT competences and advanced digital skills to enable key emerging and breakthrough technologies and innovation in the public and private sector, as well as many others.

 Opportunities also exist in the private sector to supply organizations of all sizes from SMEs to large corporations.
 Currently, enterprise application is noticeably below the EU-28 average.
 Thus, there is high potential for companies to target enterprises by offering low-cost solutions.
 The most substantial opportunities can be found in organizations for which IT security is critical: